DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Update Stacked Messages - Whether or not stacked messages are shown again as new messages.
 - Message Owner Regex - The regex used to detect the head used for Chat Heads (No touchy unless you know your jazz.)
 - Filter Profanity - Whether or not to filter out swear words and replace them with asterixis (you can use your own swear word list in the swear_words.txt in the advancedchat config folder.)
+- Profanity Threshold - The minimal level of severity before AdvancedChat filters a word.
+Ranges from 0 to 3.
+1 includes common swear words, and progressively gets more explicit.
+- Disable Partial Matches - Whether or not the profanity filter does not match words that contain swears, such as grass.

 ***Chat Screen Tab***
 - Persistent Text - Whether or not messages that are typed but not sent are kept in the chat box.